DarkShoro/lgmc/README.md

 ## 🎮 About

 **LGMC** is a complete Java recreation of the social game Werewolf for Minecraft.
 The plugin automatically manages the entire game, from role distribution to victory conditions, including day/night phases and voting.
+The plugin itself is hardcoded in French in its variables and comments, but it supports both French and English for in-game messages.

 ### Key Features